dpereda/openstint/RTL-SDR_IMPLEMENTATION.md

 - Better sensitivity
 - Recommended by RTL-SDR Blog documentation

+**RTL-SDR Blog V4 Optimization:**
+The V4 uses a built-in R828D tuner with an upconverter instead of direct sampling.
+- **Offset Tuning:** The software tunes to 4.75 MHz and digitally mixes the signal back to 5.0 MHz.
+This pushes the center DC spike out of the signal band.
+- **IQ Inversion:** The upconverter may invert the IQ spectrum.
+Use the `-i` flag if signal is mirrored.
+- **2:1 Upsampling:** V4 often prefers 2.5 MSPS hardware rate; the software upsamples this to 5.0 MSPS to maintain compatibility with the 1.25 MHz symbol rate.

 **Hardware requirements:**
 - RTL-SDR Blog V3 or V4: Full support, excellent performance
 - RTL-SDR Blog V2: Supported, but may require external upconverter